Category: Site Articles

 Flying carpets, space rockets and time machines are not listed at this time.
 However, you can find options for airplane, train, bus, car, and technically body flying coordinates at our transportation page under Venues/Layton Utah.

 We have been clear with both the Davis Conference Center and the attached Hilton Garden Inn on our needs for evening programming, social spaces and party spaces as well.
 Our team plans on extended evening programming.
 Our social spaces will primarily be in suites, with some social events in the dcc.
-Utah for 2019 will have more details once the contracts are final, should we win the bid.
+Utah for 2019 will have more details once the contracts are final.

-The Davis Conference Center and the Hilton Garden Inn have free parking.
+The Davis Conference Center and the Hilton Garden Inn have free parking and over 600 spaces not including nearby options, all uncovered.
 We are working with the Davis County Tourism & Events team to make sure attendees will have parking options and oversized vehicle options.

 The east wing of the DCC is ideal for a Westercon.
 Our bid team would love to negotiate for the west wing which includes a huge exhibit hall, but that depends on support, votes and memberships.
 So, it all depends on you.